 2. New EU VAT scheme for imported goods: the IOSS

-This VAT change affects imported goods, so it mostly pertains to businesses that are based outside of the European Union that are distance selling to EU customers.
+This VAT change affects imported goods, so it mostly pertains to businesses that are based outside of the European Union.

 The first part of this change is that lower cost imports are no longer exempt from VAT.